 - Plant peas and lettuce in the garden March 19th and replace them in early June with corn.

-Thevegetablegarden.info says I’m in planting zone 6B, not zone 7 like most of the other maps I look at.
+Thevegetablegarden.info used to say (their site isn’t online anymore) I’m in planting zone 6B, not zone 7 like most of the other maps I look at.
 I think their vegetable planting calendar for zone 5-6 is a safe bet for dates to direct sow into the garden outdoors.
-I’ll probably get better results if I wait until they say to plant in their chart.
 I know we sometimes have a frost the first week of May so it’s better to be safe than to be running outside on cold nights with row covers.